 ||L007 - Cameron chiefs - by Celtic Radio|

-Background about the Cameron clan: Relevant to the biographies of Donald Cameron (saw miller of Achnacarry) and his wife Jane Robertson, and their daughters Christ'n Cameron & Jean Cameron.
+Background about the Cameron clan: Relevant to the biographies of Donald Cameron (saw miller of Achnacarry) and his wife Jean Robertson, and their daughters Christ'n Cameron & Jane Cameron.

-Donald and Jane met when they were each training in Aberdeen.
+Donald and Jean met when they were each training in Aberdeen in the 1760s.
 He was training as a millwright and she was learning homecrafts.
 They eloped to Achnacarry where Donald was a saw miller.
 Jane was from the lowlands, and had to adjust to highland culture and learn Gaelic - she was always considered an outsider.

-Jane and Donald had at least two children - Jean in the late 1760s and Christ'n about 1771.
-Jane taught them needlework and English.
+Jean and Donald had at least two children - Jane in the 1760s and Christ'n about 1771.
+Jean taught them needlework and English.